Date and Time Operators

 Date and time operators evaluate attributes of type Date, DateTime, Time, or any other calculated attribute that returns these attribute types.
 These operators help filter results based on specific dates or relative timeframes.

-Date and time operators are not case sensitive.
+Date and time operators are not case-sensitive.
 For example, IN LAST, In Last, and in last are all valid.

 In list views and Explorer graphs, BQL only supports the YYYY-MM-DD format (2022-04-20 for April 20th, 2022).
 You can use additional date formats in dashboard charts and visualizations.
 For additional information, see Supported date formats.